 Quick fact check based on what I know happened: Here, in italics below, is a section of the transcript from the "Hidden Brain" episode titled "The Cowboy Philosopher."
 Ted's son Steve told Shankar some of the boxes had been shipped off to these two museums:

 VEDANTAM: "When Ted Ensslin died, Steve gave the encyclopedia to another man in town, who happened to be a country music songwriter.
 Steve says he was told the pages of carefully indexed entries were eventually split up.
 Some were shipped off to Nashville and some to the Buck Owens museum in Bakersfield, Calif."

-That never happened.
-After the show, I called both museums to keep up with the fact checking, which is so important these days.
-Both curators loved the episode, but they didn't have the boxes.
+Obviously, that never happened.
+After the show, when I called the museums, both curators said that they loved the episode, but they didn't have the boxes.
 I was pleased to learn from the curator at the Country Music Hall of Fame that they always had a few of Riley Shepard's songbooks.

 All the boxes went straight into a storage unit, paid for by Larry.

-I'm going to begin the task of editing our father's notes down so that the events are in order.
+I'm going to begin the task of editing our father's notes down so that the events are in order if I can.
+The way he blended things, and started again on separate pages, it's going to be tough.
 He begins a time period, then ends, then begins again, adding in different things each time.
 These notes go all the way back to his childhood, through his troubled teen years, his first performing gigs, the recording industry, and who he worked with during the transition from Hillbilly music to Country Western.

 My friends helped me sort through the boxes, (free drinks!) reading and organizing the loose leaf notes.
 Thank you Heidi Parker, Betsy Jones, Thomas Schworer, John Boylan, Claire Boynton, Lisa Shepard, Mary Fields, and David Silverman.